-Three factors determine how toxic the sweet stuff will be to a particular animal: the type of chocolate, the size of the animal, and the amount of chocolate that is ingested.
+Three factors determine how toxic the sweet stuff will be to a particular animal: the type of chocolate, the size of the animal and the amount of chocolate that is ingested.
 The most dangerous chocolates are unsweetened baker’s chocolate and powdered cocoa.

 Chocolate, when ingested by animals, causes theobromine poisoning.
 Common symptoms of theobromine poisoning in a pet include nausea, vomiting, diarrhea, muscle tremors, increased urination and restlessness.
 In really severe cases, cardiac arrhythmia and seizures can result.
 The possibility that an animal will kill itself with chocolate is fairly low (based on the amount eaten).
 More likely your pet will get a nasty tummy ache.
-In any case, it is wise to keep chocolate far away from pets.
+In any case, it’s wise to keep chocolate far away from pets.

 So, the answer is true, chocolate is harmful to pets.

 About Pets Poisoned By Chocolate

 Chocolate is toxic to pets, including dogs and cats.
 It contains substances like theobromine and caffeine, which are harmful to animals.
 These compounds can cause various health issues and, in severe cases, even be fatal.